deven-kane/100-days-of-code/log.md

 **Today's Progress**: Starting from the beginning with primitives and definitions.

 **Thoughts:** Well, here I am again for the third time starting from the ground up.
 Each time I have given up or not really put in the effort; this time I hope that it'll be different.
 I really plan to work hard and make this into a career.
 I want to accomplish something in my life that isn't arbitrary.
 After watching Gary work so tirelessly and turn his life around for the better all I can think of is how I don't want to be left behind.
 I know this will be a tough journey and I'm finally ready.
 With that, heres to #100-days-of-coding and more.

+### Day 2: January 4, 2022

+**Today's Progress**: Finished definitions and started turning them into flashcards via Anki.

+**Thoughts:** Day two was a bit more optomistic.
+I know that I have yet to actually start programming as I am trying to wrap my head around the basics but in reveiwing I did have some bits of lost knowledge pop into my head.
+It was great to see not everything was lost just buried and forgotten temporarily. #100-days-of coding